cudoventures/cudos-blast/packages/blast-core/README.md

 blast run scripts/interact.js
 ```

 When running scripts through `blast run` the `bre` object in injected.
 It provides various useful functions to interact with cudos blockchain network.
-You can also `require` the `cudos-blast` library to access the same functions.
+You can also `require` the `cudos-blast` library to access the same functions and enable your code editor's intellisense.

 ```bash
 const bre = require('cudos-blast')